 NEW: The space shuttle replica Explorer is now on display at Space Center Houston.
 The 122-foot, 130,000-pound wooden replica is being restored so the public can go inside the capsule and it's NASA 747 carrier aircraft as part of a behind-the-scenes look at life inside a space shuttle, an experience only available at Space Center Houston.
-The exhibit is currently under construction and is anticipated to open in Fall 2012.
+The exhibit is currently under construction and will be open to the public January 23, 2016.
 Guests can currently see the outside of the replica, which is positioned in front of the Space Center building.

 |Save 50% off admission to Space Center and other area attractions with|